 Longivity and age at maturity are also determined based on the study sites.

 Results

+###intro sentences###

 Although all study species broadly follow the same lifetime developmental pathway of investing first in height and leaf growth and later in reproduction, the magnitude and timing of their investment in different tissues types is diverse.